 Upon his settling in Jackson, Hughie became friends with a local musician and Jackson native, Willard Godfrey Bailey.
 His parents ran a photographic outfit in Jackson, and Willard, a.k.a.
 Bill, taught music by day and played trombone and some piano in the saloons by night.
-He married Sarah Siegrist around mid-1901.
-Their happy union seemed quite solid - for about a month.
+The 1900 census had Willard listed as a piano teacher in Jackson.
+He had married Sarah Siegrist on June 26, 1894.
+Their happy union seemed quite solid - for perhaps less than a year.
 Bill enjoyed staying out often, and, as Sarah Siegrist Bailey Williams noted in 1973 at age 100, he "was my sweetheart, but he was everybody else's too.
 He lied to me all the time, but I was too young to understand much then.
 I was [just] a country girl."
 It was probably after Bill and Hughie had discussed enough incidents concerning his understandably indignant wife that Hughie used their situation as a template for his iconic Bill Bailey, Won't You Please Come Home.
 It was reportedly penned at one of Cannon's favorite New York City hangouts, one that many musicians frequented, Kid McCoy's Saloon at the corner of 40th street and Broadway.
 Cannon later maintained that the song was meant to be a joke, one that Sarah Bailey never quite grasped.
 She later acknowledged that the music was fine, but the words were what "lowered him."

 There are two pieces of history involved with this famous song that are harder to substantiate, and some that are merely bunk.
 It was asserted in the 1920s that Howley, Haviland and Dresser locked Hughie in a room until he completed a new hit song with them, a story that was quickly denounced as false.
 Then there is a somewhat more credible claim that Dresser helped write the melody for the chorus, but took no credit.
 It is possible, but was never confirmed during his lifetime or after.
 The biggest stuff of legend is what the song yielded its composer.
 Figures from $25 to $350 have been cited, but in all cases it was an outright sale and forfeiture of any further revenue from publication.
 Cannon said in one interview that he pretty much gave it away.
 Considering how quickly Bill Bailey, Won't You Please Come Home took off and how rich it made the publishers, in perspective it pretty much was given away.